-When exploiting our integral geometry representations of frequencies, we end up with expressions that are integrals over unions of balls.
-We hence need to compute the volumes of the union of balls.
-First, we give some more background.
-In this subsection we first represent the unions of balls as a semi-algebraic set.
+When exploiting our integral geometry representations of frequencies in the examples explored in Section \ref{sc:frequency_phenomena}, we end up with expressions that are integrals involving unions of balls.
+Hence, this way to find the probabilities of interest requires to compute the volumes of unions of balls.
+In this subsection, we first represent these unions of balls as semi-algebraic sets.

 The setting is $\mathbb{R}^d$.
 Let $k$ be a positive integer.
 Let $c_1,\ldots,c_k$ be arbitrary points of $\mathbb{R}^d$ which are the centers of balls of positive radii $r_1,\ldots,r_k$, respectively.
 We are interested in the volume of